paralax/ColossalOpera/hard/ZZ_procedural_dungeons.md

 I've been a fan of text-based interactive fiction games for a long time, and used to play [Zork](https://en.wikipedia.org/wiki/Zork) a lot as a kid, as well as [Rogue](https://en.wikipedia.org/wiki/Rogue_(video_game\)).
 In college I got into MUDs, and several years ago I wrote a small MUD engine called [punymud](https://github.com/paralax/punymud) in an effort to see how much could be done in a small amount of code.

 Many games sometimes build on hand-generated worlds, but increasingly people explore *procedurally generated worlds*, or dungeons.
-This keeps games fresh and exicting.
+This keeps games fresh and exciting.
 However, the development of such algorithms is crucial to keep it enticing to a human player and not repetitive.

 Today's challenge is open ended.
 Write code to procedurally generate dungeons.
 Some things to keep in mind: